v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 Dark mode is planned for iOS Company Portal.
 You'll be able to download company apps, manage your devices, and get IT support in the color scheme of your choice.
 For more information about iOS Company Portal, see [How to configure the Microsoft Intune Company Portal app](../apps/company-portal-app.md).

 ### Prevent installation of apps from unknown sources on Android Enterprise devices <!-- 4760025  -->
 On Android Enterprise work profile devices, end users can never install apps from unknown sources on the work profile.
 You'll be able to choose to extend this restriction to the personal profile as well.
-If you enable this restriction, end users on Android Enterprise work profile devices will also be prevented from side-loading apps from unknown sources onto the personal side of their device.
+If you enable this restriction, end users on Android Enterprise work profile devices won't be able to side-load apps from unknown sources onto the personal side of their device.

 ### Use an updated app protection UI and iOS app provisioning UI <!-- 4102027, 4102029  -->
-The UI to create and edit app protection policies (APP) and iOS app provisioning profiles in Intune will be updated.
+We'll update the UI to create and edit app protection policies (APP) and iOS app provisioning profiles in Intune.
 The UI changes include:
 - A simplified experience that uses a wizard-style format on one blade.
 - An update to the create flow to include assignments.
 - A summary.
 When you view properties before you create a new policy or when you edit a property, you'll see a summary page of all settings.
 Also, when you edit properties, the summary will list only items from the category of properties you're editing.

 ### Create groups of management objects called policy sets <!-- 3762880  -->
-You'll be able to use policy sets to create a bundle of references to existing management entities that need to be identified, targeted, and monitored as a single conceptual unit.
+You'll be able to use *policy sets* to create a bundle of references to existing management entities that need to be identified, targeted, and monitored as a single conceptual unit.
 Policy sets don't replace existing concepts or objects.
 Admins can continue to assign individual objects as they do today.
 Policy sets reference individual objects.
 Therefore, any changes to those individual objects will be reflected in the policy set.

 To create a policy set in Intune, you'll select **Policy sets** > **Create**.